 - We have specific programs for parents at Jump Start and Weeks of Welcome.
 Much of this programming is social where you meet faculty, staff and other parents.

 - If you are the parent of a student-athlete, consider talking to your son or daughter’s coach to learn about opportunities for involvement.

 - During Jump Start, you will have the ability to sign up for parent updates from the Office of Student Transitions & Family Programs.
 Want to sign up to receive monthly newsletters?
 Email Rachel.Tobin@CUChicago.edu to subscribe.

 - You can join the Concordia-Chicago Parents page on Facebook to follow additional updates for parents.

 - You can keep up to date with general University news by visiting the News & Events page.

 How can I stay in touch with my Concordia-Chicago student?

 - Send a Care Package – You’ve Got Mail!
 Packages, letters and cards from home are delivered daily to the Concordia-Chicago post office and ready for pick-up by students who live on campus.
 All residential students have a mailbox number.
 Send your college student a care package, letter or card as often as you like.
 Students love to receive mail and packages from home!
 To avoid delays or problems with delivery, address mail/packages to your students with a complete address and mailbox number:

 River Forest, IL 60305

-- Attend Family Weekend – Make plans to attend Family Weekend on September 9-11, 2011.
+- Attend Family Weekend – Make plans to attend Family Weekend.
 Every semester about four weeks after classes start, families and siblings are invited to spend a weekend on campus visiting their college student.
 Special events and activities are planned for families of new freshmen.